Best RX 6600 Graphics Card

 PowerColor may not be as popular as some other brands on this list, but that doesn’t necessarily translate to quality.

-However, this Powercolor RX 6600 Fighter might be the best variant of the bunch.
+However, this Powercolor RX 6600 Fighter might be the greatest variant of the bunch.
 Who knows?

 So, let’s see if that’s true!